23andMe is raising about $200 million, led by Sequoia

 23andMe is raising close to $200 million in a funding round led by Sequoia, multiple sources tell us.
 We’re also hearing that Fidelity is looking to participate.

 We’ve heard for a while the personal genetics company was looking for more money to expand its genetics research arm and develop new products.
-This adds to the over $230 million that the company has raised, dating back to 2007.
-Google, Genentech, NEA and Johnson & Johnson are amongst its prior investors.

-The new cash will also allow 23andMe to continue growing its revenue, without the pressure to IPO just yet.
+The added cash will also allow 23andMe to continue growing its revenue, without the pressure to IPO just yet.
 Typically companies won’t go public until at least a year after their last financing round, and usually a little longer.
-While we hear co-founder and CEO Anne Wojcicki is reluctant to IPO, that is the standard path for late-stage venture-backed companies, in order to provide liquidity for early investors and employees.
+While we hear co-founder and CEO Anne Wojcicki is reluctant to IPO, that is the standard path for late-stage venture-backed companies, in order to provide liquidity to early investors and employees.
 It’s also possible that a big pharma or other company could try to buy 23andMe.

 23andMe has been leaning more on its research efforts since it was stifled in 2013 after being ordered by the Food and Drug Administration to cease sales of its personal genomics test.
 The FDA said at the time the company didn’t meet FDA standards.
 23andMe subsequently stopped selling genetic health information to new consumers and began looking for alternative sources of revenue.